How to create a FIFO calculation in Excel

-A FIFO calculation is essential for determining costs and profits for assets that:
+A FIFO calculation is crucial when dealing with assets that:

-• Have been sold at different prices in multiple rounds.
+• Have been sold in several stages at different prices

-To create a dynamic FIFO model in Excel:
+How to create a FIFO model in Excel:

 2. Then, we calculate in a new column how many of the purchased assets have been sold.
 For the first purchase, the formula would be: